 Lab grown diamonds are composed of carbon, similar to a natural diamond, and therefore are subject to the same types of flaws and inclusions.
-These are measured on the same diamond clarity scale established by the GIA.
-Another option, Moissanite, is not consistently graded on clarity, so will be a bit harder to measure in terms of price and quality.
+These are measured on the same GIA diamond clarity scale.
+Another option, Moissanite, is not consistently graded on its clarity characteristic, so will be a bit harder to measure in terms of price and quality.

 What is the Best Diamond Clarity?

-When considering clarity, it’s important to remember that all natural diamonds contain imperfections.
+When considering the clarity characteristic, it’s important to remember that all natural diamonds contain imperfections.
 They are created under extreme pressure and mined from the earth, which is a far from perfect process.
 If you are considering a natural diamond purchase, do not feel like you should only be looking at FL or IF diamonds.
-In fact, when it comes to natural diamonds, the best value is found in a stone that has inclusions that cannot be seen through the top of the stone without magnification, more commonly known as eye-clean diamonds.
-These include stones with clarity grades as low as VS or even SI and come at a much more affordable price than diamonds with higher grades.
+In fact, when it comes to natural diamonds, the best value is found in a stone that has inclusions that cannot be seen with the naked eye or through the top of the stone without magnification, more commonly known as an eye-clean diamond.
+These include stones with clarity diamond grading as low as VS or even SI and come at a much more affordable price than diamonds with higher grades.

 It is also important to understand that a diamond’s shape and size will impact a diamond’s clarity.
 Be sure to do a carat size comparison because as a diamond’s size increases, so too do the size of its facets that can act as windows to the interior of the stone.
 If facets are bigger, this has the potential to make inclusions easier to see.
-Similarly, diamond shapes that have larger facets, such as emerald or Asscher, emphasize the transparency of a diamond.
+Similarly, any diamond shape that has larger facets, such as emerald or Asscher, emphasizes the transparency of a diamond.
 This allows you to see deeper into the interior, which can make inclusions more visible.
-Alternatively, round, princess, oval, marquise and pear shapes have intricate facet patterns that reflect light from many angles which, in turn, can naturally hide inclusions.
+Alternatively, round, princess, oval, marquise, and pear shapes have intricate facet patterns that reflect light from many angles which, in turn, can naturally hide inclusions.

-*Diamond Nexus strives to provide valuable information, while being clear and honest about our products.
-The Nexus Diamond™ alternative is a patented lab grown stone that, among all simulants, most closely imitates the look, weight and wear of a mined diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
+*Diamond Nexus strives to provide valuable information while being clear and honest about our products.
+The Nexus Diamond™ alternative is a patented lab-grown stone that, among all simulants, most closely imitates the look, weight, and wear of a mined diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
-Learn more about the environmental impact of mining by visiting out blog: blog.
+Learn more about the environmental impact of mining by visiting our blog.